Writer’s note: I previously wrote about my football experiences here.

 Like I said, there is no off-season.

-Dirty, incomplete, uncompromising.
-All these are true about playing football.
-And I think this experience has taught me two important things.
+I think this experience has taught me two important things.
 The first is balance.
 I can’t fault my commitment to football had other parts of my life been in check.
 There’s nothing wrong with passion, of course, and like most flames, it has to be watched, controlled and kindled.

-I was not the biggest man on the field.
-Certainly not the fastest, and definitely not the strongest.
+Certainly I was not the biggest man on the field.
+Not the fastest, and definitely not the strongest.
 To stood apart I could only rely on work ethic.
 And I hated being just “another guy” on the team.
 I stayed for extra work.
 I was willing to spend weekends with coaches for one-on-one drills.
 I didn’t complain.
 I couldn’t afford to.

 What I thought was giving my all instead left me feeling burnt out, tired and dull.
 In the end I was only part of the rat-race, stuck in perpetual motion, repeating the same drills everyday but expecting different results.
 By senior year I gave up on the routine, and now I will never see things the same way ever again.